Hannah Arendt: Final illness and death

-Heinrich Blücher had survived a cerebral aneurysm in 1961 and remained unwell after 1963, sustaining a series of heart attacks.
-On 31 October 1970 he died of a massive heart attack.
+Heinrich Blücher had survived a cerebral aneurysm in 1961 and remained unwell after 1963.
+On 31 October 1970, he died of a heart attack.
 A devastated Arendt had previously told Mary McCarthy, "Life without him would be unthinkable".
 Arendt was also a heavy smoker and was frequently depicted with a cigarette in her hand.
-She sustained a near fatal heart attack while lecturing in Scotland in May 1974, and although she recovered, she remained in poor health afterwards, and continued to smoke.
-On the evening of 4 December 1975, shortly after her 69th birthday, she had a further heart attack in her apartment while entertaining friends, and was pronounced dead at the scene.
-Her ashes were buried alongside those of Blücher at Bard College, in Annandale-on-Hudson, New York in May 1976.
+She sustained a near-fatal heart attack while lecturing in Scotland in May 1974, and although she recovered, she remained in poor health and continued to smoke.
+On the evening of 4 December 1975, shortly after her 69th birthday, she had a heart attack in her apartment while entertaining friends, and was pronounced dead at the scene.
+Her ashes were buried alongside those of Blücher at Bard College, in Annandale-on-Hudson, New York, in May 1976.

 After Arendt's death the title page of the final part of The Life of the Mind ("Judging") was found in her typewriter, which she had just started, consisting of the title and two epigraphs.
 This has subsequently been reproduced in the edited version of her Lectures on Kant's Political Philosophy.(see image).

 Work

 Arendt wrote works on intellectual history as a political theorist, using events and actions to develop insights into contemporary totalitarian movements and the threat to human freedom presented by scientific abstraction and bourgeois morality.
-Intellectually, she was an independent thinker, a loner not a "joiner," separating herself from schools of thought or ideology.
-In addition to her major texts she published anthologies, including Between Past and Future (1961), Men in Dark Times (1968) and Crises of the Republic (1972).
+Intellectually, she was an independent thinker, a loner, not a "joiner", separating herself from schools of thought or ideology.
+In addition to her major texts she published anthologies, including Between Past and Future (1961), Men in Dark Times (1968), and Crises of the Republic (1972).
 She also contributed to many publications, including The New York Review of Books, Commonweal, Dissent and The New Yorker.
 She is perhaps best known for her accounts of Adolf Eichmann and his trial, because of the intense controversy that it generated.

 Political theory and philosophical system

 While Arendt never developed a systematic political theory and her writing does not easily lend itself to categorization, the tradition of thought most closely identified with Arendt is that of civic republicanism, from Aristotle to Tocqueville.
 Her political concept is centered around active citizenship that emphasizes civic engagement and collective deliberation.
 She believed that no matter how bad, government could never succeed in extinguishing human freedom, despite holding that modern societies frequently retreat from democratic freedom with its inherent disorder for the relative comfort of administrative bureaucracy.
-Her political legacy is her strong defence of freedom in the face of an increasingly less than free world.
-She does not adhere to a single systematic philosophy, but rather spans a range of subjects covering totalitarianism, revolution, the nature of freedom and the faculties of thought and judgment.
+Some have claimed her political legacy is her strong defence of freedom in the face of an increasingly less than free world.
+She does not adhere to a single systematic philosophy, but rather spans a range of subjects covering totalitarianism, revolution, the nature of freedom, and the faculties of thought and judgment.

-While she is best known for her work on "dark times", the nature of totalitarianism and evil, she imbued this with a spark of hope and confidence in the nature of mankind:
+While she is best known for her work on "dark times", the nature of totalitarianism and evil, she imbued this with a spark of hope and confidence in the nature of Mankind: